frostbone25/ShaderInjector/ConfigurationGuide.md

 # Maximum Visual Quality Configuration

 By default as of 2.0 SSGI and it's AO counterpart along with auto exposure are disabled.
+In 2.1 they are also disabled by default in the performance preset *(but not the maximum quality)*.
 To match the visual fidelity as seen in promotional screenshots and videos heres how to enable them.

 ### SSGI / AO